psychemedia/sin-eater-resources/src/_folklore_1892.md

 >
 > Gertrude Hope.

-That letter was picked up by *Bye-gones* of October 11th, 1893](https://journals.library.wales/view/2092910/2097790/2), p191, and reprinted in full.
+That letter was picked up by *Bye-gones* of [October 11th, 1893](https://journals.library.wales/view/2092910/2097790/2), p191, and reprinted in full.

-> FUNERAL CUSTOM IN SHROPSHIRE.— The current number of Folk-Lore contains the following letter signed
->
-> Gertrude Hope, and dated July 27, 1893:—" In connection with Mr Hartland's article on 'The Sin-Eater' in Folk-Lore for June, 1892, the following occurrence at a funeral near Market Drayton in Shropshire may interest you.
+> FUNERAL CUSTOM IN SHROPSHIRE.— The current number of Folk-Lore contains the following letter signed Gertrude Hope, and dated July 27, 1893:— "In connection with Mr Hartland's article on 'The Sin-Eater' in Folk-Lore for June, 1892, the following occurrence at a funeral near Market Drayton in Shropshire may interest you.
 The funeral took place on the first of this present month.
 The minister of the chapel where the deceased woman had been a regular attendant held a short service in the cottage before the coffin was removed.
 The lady, who gave me the particulars, arrived rather early, and found the bearers enjoying a good lunch in the only downstairs room.
 Shortly afterwards the cofBn was brought down and placed on two chairs in the centre of the room, and the mourners having gathered round it the service proceeded.
 Directly the minister ended, the woman in charge of the arrangements poured out four glasses of wine and handed one to each bearer present across the coffia, with a biscuit called a 'funeral biscuit.'
 One of the bearers being absent at the moment, the fourth glass of wine and biscuit were offered to the eldest son of the deceased woman, who, however, refused to take them, and was not obliged to do so.
 The biscuits were ordinary sponge biscuits, usually called "sponge fingers" or "lady's fingers."
 They are, however, also known in the shops of Market Drayton as "funeral biscuits."
 The minister, who had lately come from Pembrokeshire, remarked to my informant that he was sorry to see that pagan custom still observed.
 He had been able to put an end to it in the Pembrokeshire village where he had formerly been."
 Ed.

 And here this correpsondence chain was to end.